 |Big Bear Lake, sunrise|

+? ?
 Its really been a productive week, mainly because while working five days a week right now I’ve been getting up at five everyday to enjoy the fun stuff and this gorgeous springtime weather.
-I get home from work around midnight most nights, then get up at five to work in the garden, attempt to workout, keep up to date on horse racing and try to either read or get some writing accomplished before I make the at least an hour drive back down the mountain, do an hours worth of physical therapy, then eight hours of work, then maybe catch a few hours of sleep?
+The views at this time of year are spectacular and there’s plenty to see through a pair of lightweight binos.
+I get home from work around midnight most nights, then get up at five to work in the garden, attempt to workout, check some biking trails – similar to Pelicancruiser.com/trail-maps/ – keep up to date on horse racing and try to either read or get some writing accomplished before I make the at least an hour drive back down the mountain, do an hours worth of physical therapy, then eight hours of work, then maybe catch a few hours of sleep?
 This morning Alicia and I spent the A.M. offroading down the dirty and dusty road to Holcomb Valley, an old mining area near Big Bear.
 Its crazy to think the small town of Belleville once had 10,000 people living in it.
 Now there is nothing left but some old mines and a reconstructed cabins depicting what life must have been like in the 1860’s.

 |Baldwin Mine, Lake Baldwin in distance|